bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:55:57

-Ooh, but that becomes very interesting when there's a breach and They all try to grab it.
+Ooh, but that becomes very interesting when there's a breach and they all try to grab it.

 Speaker 2: 00:56:02